What are User Journeys and Why are they Important to your Website?

 - Increase customer engagement as you gain a better understanding of their feelings toward particular areas.
 You can have visitors who still make a purchase but may feel negative towards the sales process thereby writing a bad review.

 It is important to consider that the objective in mapping journeys is to paint a comprehensive picture.
 Get your team involved to assess and understand gaps from a user’s points of view.
 Then, use this data to build out your product or service.

-Mapping out user journeys should form part of your wider website strategy.
-And if you’re unsure where to start with that, our website strategy template could be a good starting point.
+Mapping out user journeys should form part of your wider website strategy, and your digital agency should be able to guide you with this.
+But if you’re unsure where to start with that, our website strategy template could be a good starting point.